Palm Beach County coronavirus death toll rises by 9; state passes 2,800

 The Treasure Coast area reported 60 more cases -- 24 in Martin, 25 in St. Lucie, 5 in Indian River and 6 in Okeechobee.

-Through Tuesday, West Palm Beach moved into first place among Palm Beach County cities with 1,542 cases, an increase of 52.
-Lake Worth, which includes the city and county portion, rose from 1,505 to 1,534, down to second.
-Boca Raton has 714, followed by Delray Beach with 564, Boynton Beach with 742 and Belle Glade with 467.
-Port St. Lucie leads the Treasure Coast with 442.
+West Palm Beach is in first place among Palm Beach County cities with 1,597 cases, an increase of 55.
+Lake Worth, which includes the city and county portion, rose from 1,534 to 1,562.
+Boca Raton has 722, followed by Delray Beach with 568, Boynton Beach with 768 and Belle Glade with 472.
+Port St. Lucie leads the Treasure Coast with 462, an increase of 20.

 Palm Beach County has 7,678 cases out of 96,654 total tested for 7.9 percent, not including those awaiting tests and inconclusive.
 Anything above 10.0 percent is considered out of "target range" by the health department.